Lafolie/ent/README.md

 The name is provided from the init config (defaults to the game identity string), and the extension is either "log" or "html".

-For `x` is substituted with a number.
+The `x` is substituted with a number.
 The latest log file will always use `0`, allowing you to simply refresh your editor/browser tab to view the latest log file.

-Old log management & removal is done in the writer thread, minimising startup cost.
+Log management & removal is done in the writer thread, minimising startup cost.

 ## Love Error Screen